shnigi/distributedsystems/README.md

 ## 4.php step 2 variant 2.
 In the second variant, plot the figure locally on the client.

-The input form again takes only the multiplier for plotting graph.
-Then I draw the sine wave using this multiplier with canvas
+The input form again takes calculations as in step 1.
+Then I draw the sine wave using result as multiplier with canvas

 ## 5.php step 2 variant 3.
 Server does the calculations and the client does the plotting.